 Throughout this privacy notice, “University” “we”, “our” and “us” refers to the Norwich University of the Arts.
 “You” and “your” refers to visitors to our website.

-Norwich University of the Arts (NUA) is a registered data controller.
-We hold personal information about our website visitors electronically, under the requirements of the Data Protection Act 1998 (DPA) and General Data Protection Regulation (GDPR).
+Norwich University of the Arts is a registered data controller.
+We hold personal data about our website visitors electronically and comply with the requirements of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).
+We process your data to ensure that we understand who uses our website and how it is used.
+We also use this information to improve our website and ensure that it is secure.
 We do our utmost to protect your privacy.
-We follow security procedures regarding the storage and disclosure of information which you have given us in order to avoid unauthorised loss or access.
-As such we have security systems and procedures to protect information from unauthorised disclosure, misuse or destruction.
+As such we have security systems and procedures to protect information from unauthorised disclosure, misuse, or destruction.

 Our website automatically logs certain information about every request made of it.
 Our website does not automatically capture or store personal data from visitors to the site, other than to log your IP address and session information.
 Session information includes the time and duration of your visit to the site and the browser used.

 We collect personal information about website usage through cookies.
 They simply allow us to provide you with personalised features to make your visit to our website as smooth and relevant to you as possible.
-We use Google Analytics to monitor our website’s performance, sources of visitors and patterns of use.
-(See the section below on how we use your information which explains cookies and Google Analytics).
+We use Google Analytics to monitor our website’s performance, sources of visitors and patterns of use, as explained in the next section of this notice.

-You may dislike the idea of a website accessing and storing your data.
-And if that’s the case, you have the ability to accept or decline cookies by modifying the settings in your browser at any time.
+If you dislike the idea of a website accessing and storing your data, you can decline cookies by modifying the settings in your browser at any time.
 The ‘help’ function within your browser should tell you how, as will the ‘enabling/disabling cookies’ page on this site.
-However, you may not be able to use all the interactive features of our site if the cookies are disabled.
+To find out more about cookies, including how to see what cookies have been set on your device, and how to manage and delete them, please see ICO’s website on cookies.
+Please note, you may not be able to use all the interactive features of our site if the cookies are disabled.

-sets three cookies; nmstat, siteimproveses and szcookiechoice.
+Siteimprove sets three cookies: nmstat, siteimproveses and szcookiechoice.
 These cookies collect statistics on website usage such as when a visitor last visited the site, tracking page views and user journeys and determining if a user accepts or declines cookies.

 Third party cookies